-If the Dean of Studies (or designee) determines that an appeal request meets one of the above criteria, an appeal request based upon process violations or new information will be referred for a new hearing.
+If the Dean for Equity (or designee) determines that an appeal request meets one of the above criteria, an appeal request based upon process violations or new information will be referred for a new hearing.
 Once it is determined that the case will be reheard, a review hearing is to be scheduled within thirty days.

 If only the sanction decision is to be reviewed, the Dean of the College or her designee will review the case and make a final determination of sanction within ten business days of granting the review of sanction(s).

 Any appeal request that is reviewed may result in one of the following:

 - All findings and/or sanctions of the initial hearing will be upheld.

 - Findings and/or sanctions will be modified, which may include reducing, amending or enacting additional sanctions.

 Nota Bene: These guidelines are subject to amendment from time to time at the discretion of the Honor Board and without prior notice.